laravel/nova-docs/4.0/resources/relationships.md

 ### MorphOne of Many

-The `MorphOne` field can also corresponds to a `morphOne->ofMany()` Eloquent relationship.
+The `MorphOne` field can also corresponds to a "Morph One of Many" Eloquent relationship.
 For example, let's assume a `Post` has a one-to-many polymorphic relationship with the `Comment` model.
 We may add the relationship to our `Post` Nova resource like so:

 ```php
 use Laravel\Nova\Fields\MorphOne;